-If you’re going to list an office or position (ex: Office Manager, President, Member, Manager, Owner, etc.) as your LLC’s Registered Agent, follow the same instructions as listed above paragraph above, but just enter the office/position in the “Registered Agent Name” box and check off “Office or Position with Entity”.
+If you’re going to list an office or position (ex: Office Manager, President, Member, Manager, Owner, etc.) as your LLC’s Registered Agent, follow the same instructions as listed in the paragraph above, but just enter the office/position in the “Registered Agent Name” box and check off “Office or Position with Entity”.

 Step 3: Managers/Members

 Related LLC University® article: We recommend reading our Member-managed LLC vs Manager-managed LLC article before proceeding with this section.

 If your LLC will be Member-managed, select “Member(s)”, click “Next”, click “Add a New Managing Member”, add that Managing Member’s name and address, then click “Save”.